Muscatine County auditor: Nearly 8,000 people have voted early for the Nov. 3 election

-MUSCATINE – Inside the county auditor’s office, workers prepare each day for residents ready to cast their absentee vote.
+MUSCATINE — Inside the county auditor’s office, workers prepare each day for people ready to cast their absentee vote.

-With less than a month before this year’s presidential election and concerns about how the ongoing pandemic may affect the polling places this year, absentee voting has been a popular alternative.
+With less than a month before this year’s presidential election and concerns about COVID-19, absentee voting is a popular alternative.

 Early voting started this week, County Auditor Leslie Soule said.